MicrosoftDocs/dynamics365smb-docs/financials/walkthrough-picking-and-shipping-in-basic-warehousing.md

     ms.author: sgroespe

 ---
-# Walkthrough: Picking and Shipping in Basic Warehousing
+# Walkthrough: Picking and Shipping in Basic Warehouse Configurations
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.

 |Method|Inbound process|Bins|Picks|Shipments|Complexity level (See [Design Details: Warehouse Setup](design-details-warehouse-setup.md))|